hokus15/home-assistant-config/README.md

 ## Monitor UPS status

 I have a APC Back-UPS 650VA UPS attached to my raspberry pi.

+**Note that this is not used any more since version 0.34 a nut sensor was released.
+I leave it here only for information purpose.**

 This UPS gives power to my main internet router, my raspberry pi and my QNAP NAS.